-The NSTF will be a major component in delivering the first wave of the UK Government's Industrial Strategy Challenge Fund.
-This fund in part aims to address technological challenges to make the UK a world-leader in emerging and significant global markets.
-The UK Space Agency recently commissioned a facilities gap study, which highlighted the need for a central facility in the UK, giving access to a comprehensive set of satellite test capabilities at a single location.
-The NSTF will address this need, providing a world class set of co-located facilities for the assembly, integration and testing of space payloads and satellites.
-The new facility will enable UK companies to develop the next generation launch technologies and testing capabilities to allow the UK to construct satellites and deliver payloads into orbit.
+The NSTF will provide facilities for the assembly, integration and testing of space payloads and satellites.
+The new facility will enable UK companies to develop the next generation of large, complex spacecraft and test them in the UK.
 Access to co-located world-class facilities will enable UK industry to bid competitively for more national and international contracts and ensure the UK remains a world-leader in space technologies for decades to come.

-NSTF will provide additional facilities to those currently provided by our space test facility and will enable all RAL Space staff to work together in one building.
-By Spring 2022, the specialist test facilities will be operational.
+The NSTF will provide additional facilities to those currently provided by our space test facility.
+The specialist test facilities will be operational from 2022.
 The NSTF will accommodate the following facilities:

 Clean rooms for large satellite preparation and solar array deployment

 Comprising large clean rooms and associated electrical ground support equipment area for the preparation and checkout of satellites prior to and between tests.
 This will also be used for solar array deployment tests and final payload integration.